jmespath-community/jmespath.spec/jep-012-01-raw-string-literals.md

 ```

-This rule allows any character inside of a raw string, including an escaped single quote or backslash.
+This rule allows any character inside of a raw string,
+including control characters and escaped single quotes or backslashes.

 In addition to adding a `raw-string` rule, the `literal` rule in the ABNF
 will be simplified to become: